Hair Loss: Causes & Treatments in 2024

 What illnesses cause hair loss?

-Hair loss can be caused by various, complex issues, so it’s best to visit a doctor or dermatologist if you believe you may be losing more hair than usual.
+Various, complex issues can cause hair loss, so it’s best to visit a doctor or dermatologist if you believe you may be losing more hair than usual.

 They will examine your scalp and discuss your medical history to try to identify a reason for your shedding, such as one of the following causes.